ejcx/ejj/static/flying-software.md

 A major part of these approval guidelines is a document called the DO-178C.
 It's the framework that the FAA uses to evaluate if a piece of software has gone through the rigor required to be considered airworthy.

 The DO-178C is maintained by <a href="https://www.rtca.org/">RTCA</a> and costs a couple hundred bucks.
 I bought a copy of it and it is exactly what I expected.
-There are some neat diagrams, but it's mostly a big list of software development lifecycle requirements.
+There are some neat diagrams, but it's mostly a big list of software development life cycle requirements.

 <img src="https://i.imgur.com/Ky8liaZ.png"/>